Quantum simulation of weak-field light-matter interactions: Trapped ion Hamiltonians

 Having described the types of Hamiltonians that can be engineered on the trapped-ion platform we will now summarize the other two requirements for a quantum simulation, \emph{state preparation} and \emph{measurement}.
 There are a variety of mechanisms in trapped ion platforms for extracting entropy and preparing desired states of the internal and motional degrees of freedom with high fidelity.
 The internal states of the ions can be prepared in the $\ket{g}$ state through optical pumping \cite{leibfried_quantum_2003}.
 The states of the motional modes can be prepared in thermal states, including very low temperature thermal states, through a variety of cooling mechanisms.
-The most common such cooling mechanism, resolved sideband cooling, proceeds by coupling a mode to an ion using the same interaction as shown in Eq. (\ref{eq:ion-mode}) and cooling the mode by dumping excess energy into the ion, which spontaneously emits into an optical mode \cite{leibfried_quantum_2003}.
+The most common such cooling mechanism, resolved sideband cooling, proceeds by coupling a mode to an ion using the same interaction as shown in Eq. (\ref{eq:ion-mode}) and cooling the mode by dumping excess energy into the ion, which emits into an optical mode usually controlled by coupling the long-lived excited state of the ion to a fast decaying excited state \cite{leibfried_quantum_2003}.
 Each mode that is used in the simulation can be cooled sequentially.
-We note that other cooling mechanisms (\emph{e.g.,} Doppler cooling) must first be applied to the ion chain before the ion motion is confined enough for resolved sideband cooling.
+If many modes need to be initialized cooling via electromagnetically induced transparency might be an attractive alternative.
+We note that other cooling mechanisms (\emph{e.g.,} Doppler cooling) must first be applied to the ion chain before the ion motion is sufficiently cold for resolved sideband cooling to be effective.
 Measurement of the ion internal degrees of freedom is accomplished via the electron shelving technique, which selectively excites one of the encoding states (usually $\ket{e}$) to a short-lived higher lying state whose emission is monitored.

 In the following sections we will develop a scheme for simulating light-matter interactions using the quantum simulation building blocks discussed above.